Postpartum Hemorrhage & Your Medical Malpractice Case

 Symptoms Must Be Immediately Addressed

-If you or a loved one suffered from PPH and your physician did not correctly diagnose and/or treat your condition, you could have grounds to file a medical malpractice claim due to negligence.
+If you or a loved one suffered from postpartum hemorrhage and a physician did not correctly diagnose and/or treat the condition, you could have grounds to file a medical malpractice claim due to negligence.
 Negligence is defined as the failure by a hospital, physician, nurse, or other health care professional to provide a generally accepted level of care used by other medical professionals in the same specialty and under the same circumstances.

 You Could Be Entitled to Compensation